Nieman Foundation for Journalism

-The Nieman Foundation for Journalism at Harvard University is the primary journalism institution at Harvard.
+The Nieman Foundation for Journalism is the primary journalism institution at Harvard University.

+History

 It was founded in February 1938 as the result of a $1.4 million bequest by Agnes Wahl Nieman, the widow of Lucius W. Nieman, founder of The Milwaukee Journal.
 Scholarships were established for journalists with at least three years' experience to go back to college to advance their work.
 She stated the goal was "to promote and elevate the standards of journalism in the United States and educate persons deemed specially qualified for journalism."
-It is based at Walter Lippmann House in Cambridge, Massachusetts.

 Programs

+Nieman Fellows

 The Nieman Foundation is best known as home to the Nieman Fellows, a group of journalists from around the world who come to Harvard for a year of study.
 Many noted journalists, and from 1959, also photojournalists, have been Nieman Fellows, including John Carroll, Dexter Filkins, Susan Orlean, Robert Caro, Hodding Carter, Michael Kirk, Alex Jones, Anthony Lewis, Robert Maynard, Allister Sparks, Stanley Forman, Hedrick Smith, Lucia Annunziata, Jonathan Yardley, Philip Meyer, Howard Sochurek and Huy Duc.
 It is considered the most prestigious fellowship program for journalists; Nieman Fellows have collectively won 101 Pulitzer Prizes.

+Nieman Reports

+The foundation is also the home of Nieman Reports, a website and quarterly print publication on journalism issues.
+The journal was founded in 1947.

+Nieman Watchdog

+In 2004, the Foundation launched Nieman Watchdog, a website intended to encourage more aggressive questioning of the powerful by news organizations.
+In 2012 it became a project of Nieman Reports.

+Nieman Journalism Lab

+In 2008, the foundation created the Nieman Journalism Lab, an effort to investigate future models that could support quality journalism.